-The grocery market is about to get a big shakeup when German discount grocer Lidl opens its first U.S. locations in mid-June.
+The grocery market is getting another big shakeup now that German discount grocer Lidl opened its first U.S. locations in mid-June.

 Did you know these 8 things about Lidl?

 Grand opening day is June 15

 Ten stores throughout North Carolina, South Carolina and Virginia are opening on June 15.

 - Greenville, NC – 1800 East Fire Tower Rd.

 - Kinston, NC – 4050 W. Vernon Ave.

 - Rocky Mount, NC – 940 N. Wesleyan Blvd.